What Is Observability? The Fundamentals

 - Review Documentation: Netdata provides extensive documentation for its collectors and integrations.
 Reviewing this documentation can help you understand the capabilities and configurations of each collector.

-Setting Up Collectors in Netdata
+Setting Up Collectors In Netdata

 Here’s how you can set up collectors in Netdata: